The ideal intersection property for essential groupoid C*-algebras: Boundary theory for e tale groupoids

 The next result establishes the existence and uniqueness of the injective envelope of $\cont(\Gnaught)$ in the category of unital $\cG$-\Cstar-algebras, along with its rigidity property.
-The first part of the proof closely follows Sinclair's proof from \cite{sinclair2015} of the existence of the injective envelope of an operator system using the existence of minimal idempotents in compact right topological semigroups.
-By utilizing the convexity of the semigroup under consideration, we then deduce rigidity and essentiality.
+The first part of the proof closely follows Sinclair's proof from \cite{sinclair2015} of the existence of the injective envelope of an operator system.
+By utilising the convexity of the semigroup under consideration, we then deduce rigidity and essentiality.
 The proof will make use of basic facts about compact right topological semigroups as presented for example in \cite{hindmanstrauss12}. \begin{theorem} Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff unit space.
 The $\cG$-\Cstar-algebra $\cont(\Gnaught)$ admits an injective envelope in the category of unital $\cG$-\Cstar-algebras.
 It is a rigid extension of $\cont(\Gnaught)$.
-It is also a commutative \Cstar-algebra and unique up to *-isomorphism. \end{theorem} \begin{proof} By Proposition \ref{prop:ell_infty_injective}, the commutative von Neumann algebra $\linfty(\cG)$ is injective in the category of unital $\cG$-\Cstar-algebras.
+It is also a commutative \Cstar-algebra and it is unique up to *-isomorphism. \end{theorem} \begin{proof} By Proposition \ref{prop:ell_infty_injective}, the commutative von Neumann algebra $\linfty(\cG)$ is injective in the category of unital $\cG$-\Cstar-algebras.
 Let $S$ denote the set of $\cG$-\Cstar-ucp maps $\phi : \linfty(\cG) \to \linfty(\cG)$ satisfying $\phi|_{\cont(\Gnaught)} = \id_{\cont(\Gnaught)}$, equipped with the relative point-weak* topology.
 Then $S$ is a compact convex right topological semigroup under composition, meaning that for fixed $\psi \in S$ and a net $(\phi_i)$ in $S$ converging to $\phi \in S$, we have $\lim \phi_i \circ \psi = \phi \circ \psi$.

 Since $S$ is a compact right topological semigroup, it contains a minimal left ideal $L \subseteq S$.
 Note that $L$ is necessarily closed.
 We claim that $L$ is also a left zero semigroup, in the sense that $\phi \circ \psi = \phi$ for all $\phi,\psi \in L$.
 To see this, fix $\psi \in L$ and observe that $S \psi$ is a left ideal of $S$ contained in $L$, so the minimality of $L$ implies $L = S \psi$.
 In particular, since $S$ is convex, this implies that $L$ is convex.
 The map $L \to L : \phi \mapsto \phi \circ \psi$ is thus a continuous affine map, so it admits a fixed point.
 Hence $L_0 = \{\phi \in L : \phi \circ \psi = \phi\}$ is a left ideal of $S$ contained in $L$.
 Applying the minimality of $L$ again implies that $L_0 = L$.
 Hence $L$ is a left zero semigroup.
 This implies that every element of $L$, and in particular $\psi$, is idempotent.